• Skip to main content

 The basilica where the Black Madonna is housed is a popular destination for pilgrims from around the world.
 In fact, it is one of many starting points for pilgrims heading to Santiago de Compostella.

 Aside from the monastery, Montserrat offers plenty of hiking trails and breathtaking views.
-One of my favourite experiences was taking the funicular up to the top of the mountain for panoramic views of Catalonia.
-Reserve your funicular ride with museum entrance here.
+Taking the funicular to the top of the mountain for panoramic views of Catalonia was my highlight.
+Reserve your funicular ride with the museum entrance here.

 The landscape is unlike anything you’ll find in Barcelona, with rugged cliffs, rocky peaks, and deep valleys.
 It’s the perfect place to escape the city and immerse yourself in nature.

-If you don’t like to drive yourself, check out this top-rated tour to Montserrat from Barcelona that includes the funicular, a visit to the monastery, and an optional winery tour with lunch.
+If you don’t like to drive yourself, check out this top-rated tour to Montserrat from Barcelona.
+It includes the funicular, a visit to the monastery, and an optional winery tour with lunch.
 Reserve your Montserrat tour here.

 Sitges – a beach day trip from Barcelona

 Sitges is a charming seaside town located just 40 minutes south of Barcelona.
-We liked it for its picturesque streets and its 17 different beaches to choose from, each with its own unique charm.
-One of my favourites is Platja de la Fragata, which is located in the heart of the town and is perfect for people-watching.
+We liked it for its picturesque streets and its 17 different beaches, each with its own unique charm.
+One of my favourites is Platja de la Fragata.
+Located in the heart of the town and is perfect for people-watching.

 The town has a rich history dating back to the Middle Ages, and you can still see remnants of its past in the form of old mansions, churches, and museums.